 - Bring along a towel, sunscreen, hat, swimwear, cash and camera to capture your memories.
 Limited underwater digital cameras are available to hire on board.

 - If you did not select hotel transfer, please make sure to check in at the Quicksilver/Wavedancer reservations counter inside the Port Douglas Reef Marina.
-Check-in begins from 9.15am for vessel boarding at 9:30am.
+Check-in beat from 9.15am for vessel boarding at 9:30am.
 Wavedancer departs the marina at 10.00am.
 The staff will issue you with your boarding pass and direct you to our vessel.

 - Those wishing to dive will be required to fill out a medical questionnaire onboard prior to diving.
 Certain medical conditions and medications may preclude some people from diving.
-Quicksilver recommends a wait of 12 hours but preferably 24 hours, if doing multiple dives, before ascending to an altitude of 300 metres or greater.
+Quicksilver recommends a wait of 12 hours but preferably 24 ours, if doing multiple dives, before ascending to an altitude of 300 metres or greater.
 Snorkelling can be a strenuous activity.
 Please use caution and inform the crew of any medical conditions.

 - The minimum age for diving is 12 years.

 - On very rare occasions, services can be subject to the effect of weather or unforeseen circumstances.
 Should a cruise not operate for any reason passengers will be offered an alternative day or a refund authorised.